TOSIT-IO/tdp-collection/ARCHITECTURE.md

 # TDP Architecture

-TDP is a collection of ansible roles which deploy Hadoop big data services to your target machines.
+TDP is a collection of ansible roles which deploy Hadoop-oriented big data services to your target machines.
 These Hadoop services are deployed with Hadoop component binaries, compiled directly from their open source repositories.

 This document is written as a high level technical overview for TDP project contributors, DBAs, sysadmins, data engineers etc. as an aid to understand how TDP deploys and configures Hadoop services.

-For a sandbox environment of a TDP cluster, the TDP getting started repo [add link here] deploys  a highly available Hadoop cluster on a virtual cluster on your local machine.
+For a sandbox environment of a TDP cluster, the [TDP Getting Started](https://github.com/TOSIT-FR/tdp-getting-started) deploys a highly available Hadoop cluster on a virtual cluster on your local machine.

 *All relative paths in this doc are relative to the appropriate `ansible.cfg` file used by TDP ansible roles.*